Woolverine94/biniou/README.md

     - Thanks to the work of [@ADSFAaron](https://github.com/ADSFAaron) that translate the WebUI to Chinese, biniou add lang_zh_TW to the list of its supported languages.
     - Harmonizing the names of the existing languages files to fit naming standards.
 If you are using biniou in French, you'll have to re-configure languages settings or replace "lang_FR" by "lang_fr_FR" in file .ini/settings.cfg (sorry for this minor inconvenience).
     - Finally, adding support for [arcee-ai/Arcee-Spark-GGUF](https://hf.co/arcee-ai/Arcee-Spark-GGUF) model to Chatbot module

-  * 🆕 **2024-07-03** : 🔥 ***Support for bartowski/gemma-2-9b-it-GGUF*** 🔥 > Adding support for model [bartowski/gemma-2-9b-it-GGUF](https://hf.co/bartowski/gemma-2-9b-it-GGUF) to Chatbot module.
-This brand-new model in the Gemma family gives awesome results and format them in a very neat way.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)